Tango Music

 To read up on Tango music, and everything else Tango, Todo Tango is a good place to start.

-To see some interesting demonstrations of Tango dancing, click here to see the contrast between authentic Argentine Tango compared with other Tango derivatives.
+To see some interesting demonstrations of Tango dancing, click here to see the contrast between the Salon style of Argentine Tango compared with other Tango derivatives.
 Through YouTube you can get a comprehensive view of different Tango dancers and music – the good, the bad and the ugly.
 Paste these names (below) into your You Tube search box for some starter suggestions for the best to be seen.
 Then follow your nose – there’s a lot of good listening and watching to be had:

 Carlos Gavito – probably the All Time Master